Welcome to Audeo’s Traditional School Counselor Resource Page

-Audeo Charter School is an independent study, public school option serving students in grades 6-12.
+Audeo Charter School is an independent study, public school option serving students in grades K-12.
 Like all public schools, it is tuition-free.

 Audeo students are offered the freedom to accelerate, the focus to catch-up, and the support to graduate.
 Audeo teachers are “on-demand” in the Resource Centers, ready to offer one-on-one support to any student.
 Teachers assign courses based on each student’s academic and career plans, which are made with the help of counselors and parents upon enrollment.
 In addition, a variety of additional Student Pathways that frequently align better with individual student needs are available.

-The Audeo university model of coursework uniquely prepares students for post-secondary education, as students focus on 1-2 classes at a time, and each class takes 4-6 weeks.
-All Audeo learning centers offer a quiet, distraction-free learning environment.
+The Audeo university model of coursework uniquely prepares students for post-secondary education, as students focus on 1-2 courses at a time, and each course takes 4-6 weeks.
+All Audeo resource centers offer a quiet, distraction-free learning environment.

 One Audeo credit is equivalent to one full, high school semester.